NxPKG/khulnasoft-docs/content/kv/learning/how-kv-works.md

 # How KV works

 KV is a global, low-latency, key-value data store.
-It stores data in a small number of centralized data centers, then caches that data in Cloudflare's data centers after access.
+It stores data in a small number of centralized data centers, then caches that data in Khulnasoft's data centers after access.

 KV supports exceptionally high read volumes with low latency, making it possible to build highly dynamic APIs.